Franchise Analysis · FDD Data · 2026

 On a $300,000 business sale at 10% commission — a $30,000 gross fee — Transworld takes $2,400 in royalties.
 On a $1M sale at 10% — $100,000 gross fee — the royalty is $8,000.
 On five $300,000 deals per year — $150,000 in annual gross commissions — the annual royalty cost is $12,000.
 Over five years: $60,000 to the franchisor, before any consideration of the initial $67,500 franchise fee or the $104,000–$131,000 total entry cost.

 The question is not whether $60,000 over five years is affordable.
 The question is what you received in return for it.
-If the Transworld brand generated 60% of your deal flow, it represents a reasonable transaction.
+If the Transworld brand generated a material proportion of your deal flow, it represents a transaction worth evaluating.
 If you sourced every deal through your own network — as most solo brokers do — it represents a permanent structural tax on your income with no corresponding benefit.

 4. Sunbelt Business Brokers: Territory & Flat Fee Model